timt/xpather/README.md

 * Selecting the root node i.e. /Library
 * Select a node from the current node the document not matter where they are, i.e. /Library//Book
+* Select all the elements with a given value, i.e., /bookstore/book[price='35.00']
 * Select a node with attribute, i.e. //Book/@language
 * Select a node with attribute with value, i.e. //Book[@language='english']
 * Select xHtml element with id, i.e. //div[@id='myId']